dscarr-94/SoccerELO/README.md

   Biggest upset (loss of elo) for a team.

 Software used for project:
-JDBC, SQL, Maven, Lombok, Netbeans, Git.
+JDBC, SQL, Maven, Lombok, Netbeans, IntelliJ, Git.

 Project Context:
 This website: www.clubelo.com was created by another football fan who has painstakingly scraped and assimilated data from a variety of sources to create one database of the ‘elo’ ratings of all European Football Clubs for the last 50+ years.